sammiili/OfficeDocs-SkypeForBusiness/Teams/see-a-list-of-phone-numbers-in-your-organization.md

 Get-CsPhoneNumberAssignment | ft TelephoneNumber,ActivationState,NumberType
 ```

+> [!IMPORTANT]
+> By default, the [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlet returns the first 500 results.

+Another way of getting all telephone numbers that you have for your organization is to use the [Export-CsAcquiredPhoneNumber](/powershell/module/teams/export-csacquiredphonenumber) PowerShell cmdlet.

 To see all of the telephone numbers that are assigned to users, use the [Get-CsOnlineUser](/powershell/module/teams/get-csonlineuser) cmdlet.
 For example, to see all users with a telephone number assigned, run the following command:

 ```PowerShell
 Get-CsOnlineUser | Where-Object  { $_.LineURI -notlike $null } | ft DisplayName,UserPrincipalName,LineURI
 ```

-> [!IMPORTANT]
-> By default, the [Get-CsPhoneNumberAssignment](/powershell/module/teams/get-csphonenumberassignment) cmdlet returns the first 500 results.

 ## Related topics

 [Manage telephone numbers for your organization](manage-phone-numbers-landing-page.md)